-5 Signs It's Time to Leave Substack for a Better Alternative
+Leaving Substack?
+5 Signs You Need a Better Alternative

 Substack is a fantastic tool for one thing: starting a paid newsletter quickly.
 But for many serious creators, what begins as a simple solution soon becomes a frustrating limitation.

 You start to feel like you've hit a ceiling.
-Your growth stagnates, and you realize you're building your brand on rented land.
+Your growth stagnates, and you realize you're building on rented land.
 If any of the following signs sound familiar, it's time to consider a Substack alternative.
+The thought of leaving Substack can be daunting, but recognizing these issues is the first step.

 When you first started, a 10% cut seemed reasonable.
-But now that you're earning real money, that 10% (plus Stripe fees) is a significant chunk of your income.
-On $50,000 a year, you're paying Substack $5,000 just to host your content.
+But now that you're earning real money, the Substack fees (plus Stripe fees) are a significant chunk of your income.
+On $50,000 a year, you're paying Substack $5,000 just for hosting.

 You publish a new post, your subscribers see it, and that's it.
 Your old content gathers digital dust.
-This is because Substack has very poor SEO.
+This is because of the notoriously poor Substack SEO.
 Your articles aren't being discovered by new audiences on Google.

 - The Alternative: An all-in-one platform that supports different content formats, from blog posts and custom pages to protected member content.